 I’m doing a 3 hour workshop on Financial Freedom at World Domination Summit next week with my new friend JD Roth.
 I'm excited: he’s a big reason why I teach Financial Freedom.
-Indeed I didn’t know I had financial freedom until I attended his and Mr Money Mustache's WDS workshop in 2015 and did the math on my finances.
-Our workshop next week is 9am to noon on Thursday, June 28th, in downtown Portland.
+Indeed I didn’t know I had had saved enough money to "retire"until I attended his and Mr Money Mustache's WDS workshop in 2015 and did the math on my finances.
+Our workshop is 9am to noon on Thursday, June 28th, in downtown Portland.
 For more info (or to register), you should go here.
 (Please note: Although there’s a nominal fee to attend this presentation, JD and I aren’t paid, we’re doing this as a gift to the community.
 WDS is mostly volunteer run, which is part of the magic of the event)

 JD runs a fantastic FIRE (financial independence, retiring early) website at getrichslowly.com.
-I suggest you subscribe; you get weekly email newsletters that help you keep financial literacy in your inbox.
+I suggest subscribing to his weekly email newsletters, it'll help you keep financial literacy in your inbox.
 Last week he posted a heartfelt essay called “The death of Anthony Bourdain: Thoughts on productivity, pleasure, and depression” and it's been on my mind ever since.
 It’s worth reading the whole thing for the deeper issues of how American society expresses the human condition and how that shows up in our relationship with money.

 The Productivity Trap